Gatorade is one of those drinks that splits opinions.

-The main ingredients in Gatorade are water, sugar, and sodium.
-One bottle of Gatorade contains a massive 34 grams of sugar.
+From an ingredient perspective, the main ones are water, sugar, and sodium.
+One bottle contains a whopping 34 grams of sugar.
 To put this into perspective, there are 65 grams in a bottle of Coca Cola, and 20.8 grams in a mars bar, so Gatorade falls somewhere in the middle.

-Consuming this amount of sugar regularly can have some detrimental effects on your health, including
+Consuming this amount of sugar regularly can have detrimental effects on your health, including

 - Weight gain

 - Risk of diabetes

 Like any food or beverage, Gatorade should be enjoyed in moderation.

 Because of the high sugar content, Gatorade can quickly become harmful if consumed too frequently.

 For instance, if you drink three Gatorades a day, this will add 474 calories to your diet.
 Based on the recommended 2,000 calories per day rule, this amount would constitute roughly 25% of your daily calorie intake!